renzst/depressr/README.md

 # depressr

-depressr is a web scraper written in Javascript.
+`depressr` is a web scraper written in Javascript.
 Its primary purpose is to extract herbarium records from target herbaria.
 Current targets include:

   - University of South Florida's [Atlas of Florida Plants](https://florida.plantatlas.usf.edu/)
   - University of Florida Florida Museum [Herbairum Collections](https://www.floridamuseum.ufl.edu/herbarium/cat/catsearch.htm)

+Because of the very different methods for scraping between USF and the FLAS (UF) herbaria, they have diverged into two different code blocks with an argument wrapper.

 ## Why the name?